hmspiffy/director-data-eng-hw/README.md

 # Director of Data Engineering Homework

+## Overview

+Hi!
+In this homework, we will provide a bunch of data in S3, and we will ask you to model it in a useful way.
+The contents of the data are **ratings**, which are any number of basic interactions between two.
+For example, if I send a like to you, and then you see me pop up and decide to match with me, two ratings have occurred: the "like" rating and the "match" rating.

+Ratings are some of the most important data we have at Hinge — everything from our recommendation engine to our product decisions to our lifecycle marketing campaigns to the effectivteness of our member services team depends on ratings being highly available and accurate.
+Hinge currently processes over a billion ratings a month, and one of the top priorities for an incoming data engineering lead would be to build a system that can handle the massive growth we expect to undergo in the coming years.

+First, we'll go into way too much detail

 ## Dataset Explanation
 At Hinge, we track **ratings** between users.
 A rating is any of a number of actions that one user can take on another.